 Neighborhood Reinvestment Corporation (NRC).
 The NRC leverages funds for reinvestment in older neighborhoods through community-based organizations called NeighborWorks.
 Among projects supported by the financing activities of the NRC are lending activities for home ownership of low-income families.
 Nationwide, there are 184 of these organizations, serving 825 communities in 45 states, with 70% of the people served living in very low and low-income brackets.
 Congress provided NRC with an appropriation of \$75 million for FY2000, reduced by \$285,000 by the across-the-board cut of 0.38% mandated by P.L.
 106-113.
-The President requested \$90 million for FY2001; the House recommends that amount be appropriated; the Senate version recommends \$80 million.
+The President requested \$90 million for FY2001; the House approved the requested amount; the Senate committee version recommends \$80 million; P.L.
+106-377 appropriated the requested level.

 Office of Science and Technology Policy.
+P.L.
+106-377 appropriated the requested amount of \$5.201 million for this Office.
 The Office of Science and Technology Policy coordinates science and technology policy for the White House.
 The Office provides scientific and technological information, analysis and advice to the President and executive branch, and reviews and participates in formulation of national policies affecting those areas.
-The President requests \$5.201 million for FY2001; the Senate version endorses that request; the House recommends \$5.150 million.
+The President requests \$5.201 million for FY2001; the Senate committee version endorsed that request; the House approved \$5.150 million.
 Congress appropriated \$5.108 million for FY2000 (reduced \$19,000 by P.L.
 106-113).

 Selective Service System (SSS).
+P.L.
+106-377 appropriated \$24.48 million for the SSS, as the Senate Appropriations Committee recommended.
 The SSS was created to supply manpower to the U.S. Armed Forces during time of national emergency.
 Although since 1973, the Armed Forces have been on voluntary recruitment and incentives, the SSS remains the primary vehicle for conscription should it become necessary.
 In 1987, the SSS was given the task of developing a postmobilization health care system that would assist with providing the Armed Forces with health care personnel in time of emergency.
 Congress appropriated \$24 million for this office for FY2000, subsequently reduced by \$91,000 by the across-the-board cut of 0.38%.
-The President requests \$24.48 million for FY2001; the Senate version of the FY2001 appropriations bill accepts the request; the House recommends \$23 million.
+The President requested \$24.48 million for FY2001; the Senate version of the FY2001 appropriations bill endorsed the request; the House approved \$23 million.